Connecting with a Mentor

 Having a mentor is a great way to become connected to the campus, focus on your academic success and personal growth, gain support from your peers at Carleton, and make connections with other students.

-First Year Connections program is now at capacity.
+Registration for the First Year Connections program is open.